stites/stites.io/_posts/__simple-ng-watching-collections.md

 do and we really just detect new or removed items by saving the length on the oldValue.

 ### Detecting Replaced or Reordered Items in Arrays

+aside from changes in obj size, we need to see if things are swapped out. so now we actually need to iterate.